 All the associations with issues in the "Known Issues" blocks are also deleted.

 Configure a Bugtracker or Synchronization Server

-The "Authentication protocole" block enables you to define the authentication protocol.
-The protocols supported by Squash TM are Basic Authentication and 0Auth 1a (only for Jira connectors).
+The "Authentication protocol" block enables you to define the authentication protocol.
+The protocols supported by Squash TM are Basic Authentication, 0Auth 1A (only for Jira connectors), 0Auth 2.0 (only for Jira connectors), and Token Authentication (only for GitLab and Mantis connectors).
 The protocols suggested during the configuration depend on your type of bugtracker.

 Basic Authentication is the default protocol.
 The authentication is based on the user's login and password input.
-It is supported by all servers.
+It is supported by all servers except GitLab and Mantis.
 It does not require any additional configuration.
 Using Basic Authentication is only secured when it is used with SSL/TLS (https).

 As of now, this protocol is only used by Jira connectors.
 To use it, you must configure the URLs involved in token exchanges and methods for signing requests.
 You must complete the token and token secret fields in the "Authentication policy" block.